-Figure 2.11.
-Prediction of the probability of collapse using logistic regression applied to binary collapse/non-collapse results at Sa(0.8s) = 1.2g.
+Fig. 2.11 Prediction of probability of collapse using logistic regression applied to binary collapse/non-collapse results at Sa(0.8s) = 1.2g

-Figure 2.12.
-Probability of collapse fit from stripes of data, predicted by scaling to Sa(0.8s) and using repeated logistic regressions with $\varepsilon$ as the predictor.

-To incorporate $IM_2$ in the prediction of non-collapse response, we use linear regression.
-At an $IM_1$ stripe, the relationship between $IM_2$ and EDP is modeled by a linear function (after transformations).
-For example where c and d are constant coefficients, and e is a zero-mean random variable modeling the residuals as before.
+Fig. 2.12 Probability of collapse fit from stripes of data, predicted by scaling to Sa(0.8s) and using repeated logistic regressions with $\varepsilon$ as predictor where c and d are constant coefficients, and e is a zero-mean random variable modeling the residuals as before.
 In contrast to the cloud method, these coefficients and the residual variance are re-estimated at every $IM_1$ stripe.
 So assuming a Gaussian distribution for the residuals, the probability that EDP exceeds y, given $IM_1 = im_1$ , $IM_2 = im_2$ , and no collapse (NC) can be expressed as